michaelvl/osm-analytic-tracker/kubernetes/README.md

 ![Image](architecture.png?raw=true)

 The three osmtracker container types all use the [michaelvl/osmtracker](https://hub.docker.com/r/michaelvl/osmtracker/) Docker image.
+Note that this image is using a non-root user with UID and GID of 945 and the helm charts enforce a non-root user together with a read-only filesystem.

 An actual deployment can be created either using the Helm charts or stand-alone yaml resource definitions.
 See the Helm chart